Saturday, October 21

-Choose to specialize in Civil Infrastructure, Environmental or Construction Engineering and Management.
 In our state-of-the-art labs designed for water management, soil mechanics or surveying, you will get practical experience with the tools and equipment you will use in the field.
 Through labs, lectures and projects, you’ll also:

 A Bachelor of Engineering degree takes a minimum of four years (119 credits) of full-time study, depending on your academic background.

 In the third year of study, students may choose to take one of three specialization options:

 The curriculum consists of the Civil Engineering core and electives.

 The Co-op program gives you the chance to complete paid work terms that last 12 to 16 weeks.
 As a Co-op student, you will work for engineering firms where you may:

 Minimum cut-off averages should be used as indicators.
 The cut-off data may change depending on the applicant pool.
 Applicants who meet the stated minimum requirements are not guaranteed admission to these programs.